Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - Scaling is not about how fast and how big to increase your budget but how well your campaign is primed and ready to pump the gas

-- Facebook recommends increasing the budget by no more than 40% per day so it doesn’t impact the learning process.
-To play even safer you may start with 20-30% daily scaling.
+- Facebook recommends increasing the budget by no more than 40% daily so it doesn’t impact the learning process.
+You may start with 20-30% daily scaling to play even safer.

 An advertising theory says that a consumer has to be exposed to an ad at least three times within a purchasing cycle (time between two consecutive purchases) to buy your product or service.

-Retargeting is a method of finding the previously engaged with your ad users, to stimulate them to convert
+Retargeting is a method of finding previously engaged with your ad users to stimulate them to convert.

-You might be questioning whether this is just another marketing tactic that promises the world, only for you to still struggle to prove ROI once the campaign comes to a close.
+You might be questioning whether this is just another marketing tactic that promises the world, only for you to struggle still to prove ROI once the campaign ends.

 - Website visitors who are retargeted with display ads are more likely to convert by 70%